alexeyvasilyev/tinycam-client-web/README.md

-# tinyCam app web client written on Angular2
+# tinyCam app web client written in Angular2
 https://tinycammonitor.com

 ## See also: